Equine Asthma, Heaves in Horses

 Introduction » Causes » Clinical Signs » Diagnosis » Prevention » Treatment » Preventing Recurrence » Prognosis » More Info & Discussions

-Equine asthma is caused by repeated exposure to inhaled allergens.
-It begins as a transient cough that usually improves with exercise and worsens with stabling.
-As chronic changes predominant the cough worsens and difficult breathing predominates.
-This article discusses causes, diagnosis, treatment, prognosis, and prevention of this potentially debilitating disease.
+In all cases EA is caused by repeated exposure to inhaled allergens that begins as a cough.
+As chronic changes predominant the cough worsens to difficult breathing.
+Early recongition and management can greatly improve the prognosis of this disease.
+This article discusses causes, diagnosis, treatment, prognosis, and prevention of this debilitating disease.

 Causes